 Contracting via an Umbrella Company: Pros and Cons

-If you are not familiar with how umbrella companies work, this guide details some of the advantages of using an umbrella company versus the other methods, as well potential downsides.
+If you are not familiar with how umbrella companies work, get in here.
+This guide details some of the merits and demerits of using an umbrella company versus the other methods.

 What is an Umbrella Company?

-An umbrella company is a third party entity that acts as a go-between for you and your client, and fills a role similar to a formal ‘employer’.
-They will work with your client and/or agency to facilitate payment and verifying client satisfaction with project fulfillment.
+An umbrella company is a third-party entity that acts as a go-between for you and your client.
+They will work with your client and/or agency to facilitate payment and verify client satisfaction with project fulfilment.

-What this means is that you and your client will both some degree of assurance when entering a new contract, and this may even give your client the confidence they need to hire you.
+What this means is that you and your client will both have some degree of assurance when entering a new contract.
+This may even give your client the confidence they need to hire you.

 The umbrella company also deducts taxes and social contributions for you based on the rates and rules in place in the country you are working.
 This can be a real help for all parties when working internationally, where the challenge of payment and compliance can be a significant hurdle for contractors.